-1. Introduction.
+1 Introduction

 Plaggic Anthrosols occur in cultural landscapes, developed on coversands.
 These chemical poor Late-glacial aeolian sand deposits dominate the surface geology of an extensive area in northwestern Europe.
 Plaggic Anthrosols are the characteristic soils that developed on ancient arable fields, fertilized with plaggic stable manure.
+Plaggic

-Plaggic Anthrosols have a complex genesis and are valuable records of environmental and agricultural history (van Mourik et al., 2011).
+Anthrosols have a complex genesis and are valuable records of environmental and agricultural history (van Mourik et al., 2011).

-In previous palaeopedological studies of such soil records in The Netherlands (van Mourik et al, 2011, 2012, 2013a), information was unlocked by application of pollen analysis, radiocarbon (C) and Optically Stimulated Luminescence (OSL) dating.
-Radiocarbon dates of soil organic carbon, extracted from humic horizons from plaggic Anthrosols, suggested the start of sedentary agriculture between 3000 and 2000 BP but are not indicative for the age of the plaggic sediments due to the complexity of soil organic carbon in plaggic sediments (Mook & Streurman, 1983; van Mourik et al., 1995).
+In previous palaeopedological studies of such soil records in The Netherlands (van Mourik et al, 2011, 2012, 2013), information was unlocked by application of pollen analysis, radiocarbon (14C) and Optically Stimulated Luminescence (OSL) dating.
+Radiocarbon dates of soil organic carbon, extracted from humic horizons from plaggic Anthrosols, suggested the start of sedentary agriculture between 3000 and 2000 BP but are not indicative for the age of the plaggic sediments due to the complexity of soil organic carbon in plaggic sediments (Mook and Streurman, 1983; van Mourik et al.,

+1995).
 It was assumed that farmers used organic sods as stable filling, firstly dug on forest soils and later on heaths for the production of stable manure to fertilize the fields.
 The mineral fraction of the sods was supposed to be responsible for the development of the plaggic horizon and the raise of the land surface.
 OSL dating applied on quartz grains extracted from plaggic sediments provides more reliable ages of the plaggic sediments.
-The OSL dates suggested that the rise of the plaggic horizons started in the 16th century and accelerated in the 18th century (Bokhorst et. al., 2005).
-This is rather well in line with historical data, as presented by Spek, (2004, p 965).
+The OSL dates suggested that the rise of the plaggic horizons started in the 16th century and accelerated in the 18th century (Bokhorst et al., 2005).
+This is rather well in line with historical data, as presented by Spek (2004, p.
+965).

-The use of ectorganic matter from forest soils in the Dutch coversand area, must have been strongly reduced in the 11th-13th century, due to commercial forest clear cuttings as recorded in archived documents (Vera, 2011).
-These deforestations resulted in a regional extension of sand drifting and the managers of the heaths had to protect their valuable ecotopes against this 'historical environmental catastrophe' (Vera, 2011).
+The use of ectorganic matter from forest soils in Dutch coversand area, must have been strongly reduced in the 11th-13th century, due to commercial forest clear cuttings as recorded in archived documents (Vera, 2011).
+These deforestations resulted in the first regional extension of sand drifting and the managers of the heaths had to protect their valuable ecotopes against this historical environmental catastrophe (Vera, 2011).

 Heaths were already present in the Late Paleolithic landscape (Doorenbosch, 2013) and played a ceremonial role in the society of our ancestors.
-People already had the knowledge to manage the heath as sustainable grazing areas for cattle (Doorenbosch, 2013).
+They already had the knowledge to manage the heath as sustainable grazing areas for cattle (Doorenbosch, 2013).

-The use of heath for sheep grazing and other purposes as honey and oil production could continue until the middle of the 18th century (Vera, 2011).
-In SE-Netherlands sustainable use of the heaths was promoted by many management rules and laws (van Mourik, 1978; Veera 2011).
-Over the course of the 18th century, the population growth resulted in an increasing food demand.
-In the course of the 18th century, the deep stable economy was introduced and the booming demand for manure resulted in intensivation of manure production.
+- The use of heath for sheep grazing and other purposes as honey production could continue until the middle of the 18th century (Vera, 2011).
+In the course of the 18th century, the population growth resulted in an increasing food demand.
+The deep stable economy was introduced and the booming demand for manure resulted in intensivation of manure production.
 Farmers started with the use of heath sods as (additional) stable filling (Spek, 2004).
-This caused heath degradation and initiated the second extension of sand drifting.
+This caused heath degradation and initiated the second ex- - tension of sand drifting.
 The use of sods finished at the end of the 19th century after the introduction of chemical fertilizers (Spek, 2004).